Mike Zunino hits pair of homers to power Mariners to a 6-2 victory over Detroit

 The Mariners also got a clutch performance from reliever James Pazos, who entered the game with the bases loaded in the sixth inning, then struck out two to end the frame.

-If it was yet another two resounding cracks off the bat of Mike Zunino that resonated most loudly for the Mariners on Monday night, the manner in which James Pazos silenced the Detroit Tigers in a pivotal sixth inning wasn’t far behind.
+Another two resounding cracks off the bat of Mike Zunino might have resonated most loudly for those watching at Safeco Field on Monday night, but it was the manner in which he helped James Pazos silence the Detroit Tigers in a pivotal sixth inning that may linger longer for manager Scott Servais.

-Zunino’s two home runs and four runs batted in were the obvious keys to Seattle’s 6-2 win over the Tigers in front of 21,517 at Safeco Field Monday night that the Mariners hope foreshadows what looms as a critical stretch of home games.
+Zunino’s two home runs — two-run blasts in the sixth and eighth innings — were the obvious keys to Seattle’s 6-2 win over the Tigers in front of 21,517 at Safeco Field, a victory that the Mariners hope foreshadows what looms as a critical stretch of home games.

-The contest is the first of 16 of 19 at Safeco Field for the Mariners, who are now 21-13 at home this season.

 Tuesday